sports

 Then the Olympic qualifiers came knocking.
 It took Jackson a bit of convincing, though she credits her mum for giving her the reassurance she needed.

 "She's been so supportive of my career.
 She said to me, 'If you don't go to the qualifiers and the girls [the team] don't qualify, you'll feel s**t.'
-That's what got me over the line."
+That's what got me over the line," Jackson said.

 ADVERTISEMENT

-Throughout her career, Jackson has battled anxiety and depression.
-After her injury forced her into retirement previously, Jackson says it was the mental rather than the physical requirements of her comeback that have been the greatest challenge.
+Jackson has battled anxiety and depression throughout her career.
+After her injury forced her into retirement, Jackson said that it was the mental — rather than the physical — requirements of her comeback that proved to be the greatest challenge.

 "When I had the injury, I felt like I was letting everybody down.
 I didn't feel like I had the support network either, and I really closed myself off to everybody.
 That's what mental health does.